storacha/w3infra/docs/s3-presigned-url.md

 This might sound bad, but the data used to sign the URL includes object key they can write to, the hash of the payload they can send, and the length of the payload, so if anyone has those exact bytes, they are welcome to provide them!

 When S3 receives a request for that URL it verifies the signature sent in the `X-Amz-Signature` search param.
-When we construct the url we add the `x-amz-checksum-sha256` and the `content-length` headers to the `X-Amz-SignedHeaders` param, The values for those headers are included in the signature, and must be present in the request headers for the request to be accepted.
-If they are missing or changed, the request will fail early with a SignatureInvalid error.
-The http verb (`PUT`) and the URI with the desired object key are also part of the signature.
+When we construct the URL we add the `x-amz-checksum-sha256` and the `content-length` headers to the `X-Amz-SignedHeaders` param, The values for those headers are included in the signature, and must be present in the request headers for the request to be accepted.
+If they are missing or changed, the request will fail early with a `SignatureInvalid` error.
+The HTTP verb (`PUT`) and the URI with the desired object key are also part of the signature.

 This means: